AOEpeople/EasyDeploy/README.rst

 	$deployer->deploy($server, releaseName, $packageSource);

 This will install the package on a remote server.
-On the remote Server the package is downloaded via scp from "yourbuildserver.de" to a deliverfolder and then the package is untared and the installation is started.
+On the remote Server the package is downloaded via rsync from "yourbuildserver.de" to a deliverfolder and then the package is untared and the installation is started.

 Lets make it a bit nicer: